International Employment Resources

-Polar Careers has compiled the resources below to help you in your job search if you'd like to stay in the U.S. after graduation.
-Contact Polar Careers for more information, resume reviewing, mock interview practice, and other career-related advice and assistance.
+Polar Careers has compiled post-graduation employment resources below to help you in your job search if you would like to 1) stay in the U.S. after graduation or 2) seek employment opportunities internationally.
+Additionally, see the resources at the bottom of this page which can be downloaded for your use.
+Contact Polar Careers for more more career-related advice and assistance.

 Founded by immigrants, this is a data center and community that provides employment information.
 You can use the site to find out what employers have a history of hiring international students.

 Using http://www.myvisajobs.com/Reports/, look under the selection for the 2012 H1B Visa Report; you can view the top 100 H1B sponsors.
 One would assume that those who have previously been open to sponsorship will continue to do so.

 The same site also has a searchable database at http://www.myvisajobs.com/H1B_Visa.aspx.
 If you type an employer’s name into the employer name field, you should find how many H1B visas they sponsored by year.